GENERAL SUBMISSION GUIDELINES

 Submit your work for consideration in the Spring 2018 Issue.
 Reading period is November 1 - 30, 2017.

 All submissions should include a biographical note and contact information (space is provided in the online submission form).
 Place titles of work in the “Submission Title” field, with titles separated by commas.
 You can abbreviate titles if they don’t fit in the space provided.
-Save all poems or prose pieces in one document before submitting.
+Save all poems or prose pieces in one file document before submitting.
 We prefer poetry and prose to be saved as a Word doc or docx file.
 Submissions that do not follow these guidelines will not be considered.

 We acquire first North American serial rights for works we publish, which will be archived online and may be featured in special print editions.
 All rights revert to the author upon publication and may be reprinted, but we ask that we get acknowledgement as its place of initial publication.